cms-analysis/HiggsAnalysis-CombinedLimit/docs/part3/commonstatsmethods.md

 ### Extracting contours

 As in general for `HybridNew`, you can split the task into multiple tasks (grid and/or batch) and then merge the outputs with `hadd`.
-You can also refer to the [combineTool for job submission](http://cms-analysis.github.io/HiggsAnalysis-CombinedLimit/part3/runningthetool/#combinetool-for-job-submission) section for submitting the jobs to the grid/batch.
+You can also refer to the [combineTool for job submission](http://cms-analysis.github.io/HiggsAnalysis-CombinedLimit/part3/runningthetool/#combinetool-for-job-submission) section for submitting the jobs to the grid/batch or if you have more than one parameter of interest, see the instructions for running `HybridNew` on a grid of parameter points on the [CombineHarvest - HybridNewGrid](http://cms-analysis.github.io/CombineHarvester/md_docs__hybrid_new_grid.html) documentation.

 #### Extracting 1D intervals